WISH STORIES

 The loss of her ability to write comes at an important time for Irene.
 Her alma mater, The Mather School, is celebrating 150 years since its founding.
 Her dream is to commemorate her alma mater with a heartfelt poem that encapsulates its influence on her life.

-The Mather School was created by Boston’s Rachael Mathers for the daughters of liberated slaves in the late 1860s.
+The Mather School was created in 1868 by Mrs. Rachel Crane Mather for the daughters of formerly enslaved people.
 This school boosted literacy rates and instilled a sense of empowerment and independence in African American women.
 Irene is proud to be among those brave, intelligent alumnae.
-Through it all, she remembers her three biggest passions: children, family and faith.
+Through it all, she remembers her three biggest passions: children, family, and faith.

 “My passion is education and helping those earn their potential,” she proclaimed.

-Mrs. Mather created the Mather School in 1868 to educate the daughters of liberated slaves.
-She believed that everyone deserved to get a good education.
+Mrs. Mather created the Mather School because she believed that everyone deserved to get a good education.
 She acted on her belief and began to teach and raise funds for a women’s dormitory.
-In 1901, the Mather School graduated its first three students from elementary school.
-In 1932, the Mather School high school program was approved by the South Carolina State Department of Education as Mather Industrial School.
+In 1901, the Mather School celebrated the graduation of its first three students from elementary school.
+And in 1932, the Mather School high school program was approved by the South Carolina State Department of Education as Mather Industrial School.

 The similarities are uncanny and proof that when someone takes an interest in youth, they thrive.

 “I want to create and record memories, express feelings and share my dreams.
-I want to share my love of words; their power to heal, inspire and connect people,” she said.
+I want to share my love of words; their power to heal, inspire and connect people,” Irene said.

 Wish granted on February 22, 2018 and sponsored by Essity + Brookdale Senior Living.